Kore 670

-Kore 670 is a Late Archaic Greek kore made of Parian marble, created in 520–510 BC, measuring 1.15 cm (3 ft, 9.28 inches).
+Kore 670 is a Late Archaic Greek kore made of Parian marble, created in 520–510 BC, measuring 115 cm (3 ft, 9.28 inches).

 It is among the Korai of the Acropolis of Athens, which serve as a votive function, as an offering to Athena.
-As of the present day, it is held by the Acropolis Museum in Athens, in the Archaic Acropolis Gallery under "Akropolis 670".
+It is held by the Acropolis Museum in Athens, and displayed in the Archaic Acropolis Gallery.
 It is believed that she was carved by the sculptors Antenor or Endoios, who sculpted the Athena of the Gigantomachy pediment, which adorned the Old Temple of Athena.

 Discovery

 Slightly under life-size and missing its hands and feet, it once stood on the Acropolis of Athens.
 In 480 BC, the Acropolis was destroyed during the Second Persian invasion of Greece by Xerxes I. Several statues, including this one, were then buried in the northern campus of the Acropolis after the battle, followed by the reconstruction of the temple by Athenian citizens.

 In 1886, this statue along with the other korai, such as the Antenor Kore, the Euthydikos Kore, and the Peplos Kore, were discovered in excavations on the northwest side of the Erechtheion, in what is known as the Perserschutt (German for "Persian debris").